As a vegetarian, traveling in Asia usually poses very little problem.

 7. Sayur asem

 It’s the Indonesian’s answer to Thai’s Tom Yum soup.
 Translates to roughly “sour vegetables”, it’s a light vegetable soup that gets its sour taste from tamarind.
-It usually contains peanuts, corns, ‘melinjo’, some leafy greens and long beans.
-By itself, this dish doesn’t impress, but eaten with something fried (like corn fritters, for example)… it helps cleanse the palate and adds a little zing to your meal.

 8. Telur Belado